Often people say to me something like—

 You don’t need to read thousands of books and become an expert on success to get what you want.

-You merely need to take the best ideas and engineer a pathway to success that is right for you.
+Just to take the best ideas and engineer a path to success that is right for you.

 Over more than a decade I built an approach to do this, your System For Doing What You Want (which you can work through in detail in my books), that works in five steps: